Forrest Gregg: Coaching career

 As it turned out, when Gregg arrived, he was presented with a severely undersized and underweight roster composed mostly of freshmen.
 Gregg was taller and heavier than nearly the entire 70-man squad.
 The team was so short on offensive linemen that Gregg had to make several wide receivers bulk up and switch to the line.
-By nearly all accounts, it would have been unthinkable for the Mustangs to return for the 1988 season under such conditions.
+By nearly all accounts, the Mustangs would not have been able to safely play in 1988 under such conditions.

 In 1989, the Mustangs went 2–9, including a 95–21 thrashing by Houston—the second-worst loss in school history.
 In that game, eventual Heisman Trophy winner Andre Ware threw six touchdown passes in the first half, and David Klingler added four more in the second, even with the game long out of reach.
 Gregg was so disgusted that he refused to shake Houston coach Jack Pardee's hand after the game.
 Nonetheless, Gregg reflected fondly on the experience.
 In a 2012 interview with The New York Times, he said the players on the two teams he coached should have had their numbers retired for restoring dignity to the program.
 "I never coached a group of kids that had more courage," he said.
 "They thought that they could play with anyone.
 They were quality people.
 It was one of the most pleasurable experiences in my football life.
 Period."

 After the season, Gregg was named SMU's athletic director.
 The Mustangs went 1–10 in 1990, and after the season, he resigned as coach to focus on his duties as athletic director.
 Gregg's coaching record at SMU was 3–19, and he served as athletic director until 1994.

 He returned to the CFL with the Shreveport Pirates in 1994–95, during that league's brief attempt at expansion to the United States.
 His overall record in the CFL was 13–39.

 When former Shreveport Pirates owner Bernard Glieberman bought a stake in the Ottawa Renegades in May 2005, Gregg was appointed Ottawa's vice president of football operations, a position he held through 2006.